ckxng/avbooth-docs/sending-lyrics.md

 Please email a copy of the lyrics to media@wwcoc.org.
 They can be contained in a doc or just pasted into the email itself, as long as we can read the lyrics.
 Please make sure it's a format we can copy and paste (not a photo of text).

+(Is this song for Siempre Familia?
+Skip to the bottom for specifics on that.)

 ## Best Format

 This is the best way to send us lyrics.
 Our software understands this format natively, and makes it very easy for the operater to skip around the song or to skip verses.

 _When verses are in this format, we can save multiple arrangement presets and the operator can jump to the third verse just by pressing "3" on the keyboard.
 We thank you in advance!_

+    Title: Blue Skies and Rainbows
     Arrangement: V1, R, V2, R, V3, R

     VERSE 1